luksgrin/ethglobal-taipei/README.md

 This hackathon project seeks to simplify Tornado Cash's setup so that it uses `Foundry` instead of the deprecated `Truffle` framework.

+Furthermore, it includes an initial integration attempt with [Curvegrid MultiBaaS](https://docs.curvegrid.com/multibaas/).
+More details can be found in [this section](#curvegrid).

+Tornado Cash has been a controversial project due to its privacy-preserving nature and the fact that it can be used to launder money.
+Its history will be deeply rooted into the history of Ethereum, as it implemented a practical application of zk-SNARKs before they were a household name.

+The Zircuit network, due to their AI-driven monitoring of transactions, is a fantastic candidate to integrate with Tornado Cash in a way that is both privacy-preserving and compliant with regulations, as suspicious deposits into Tornado Cash can be detected at sequencer level and quarantined; while innocent users can still transact without worrying about being flagged.

 > [!WARNING]
 > Given that this project depends of a contract instance implementing the MiMCSponge hash (which for the sake of optimization, was not written in Solidity and hence can't be verified), here we rely on the [onchain runtime bytecode](https://etherscan.io/address/0x83584f83f26af4edda9cbe8c730bc87c364b28fe#code) saved in `.json` file, parsed and deployed along with a manually-crafted initcode for the deployment to be successful.